 Historic properties — like the Hose Tower and Grounds Building —provide substantial links to our past.
 They contribute to our understanding of the aesthetic, cultural and social values of a particular time period.
 This is particularly significant for the Village of Greendale.

 The Historical Society has completed Phase I of the adaptive restoration of Greendale’s Hose Tower and Grounds Building into a community property designed for use by the residents of Greendale.
+Phase II of construction began in March of 2014.

 Greendale’s planners and founders fostered and designed a special way of life and sense of community that survives nearly 75 years after the original design.
 It is not on display in a museum — the Village of Greendale is a living museum.

-As our community celebrates its 75th Anniversary in 2013, we believe there is a community need and responsibility to put this building to good use before another valuable piece of Greendale’s living museum is lost.
+We believe there is a community need and responsibility to put this building to good use before another valuable piece of Greendale’s living museum is lost.